 Over a duration of 2-3 nights members of the public slept over in the gallery in specially constructed ‘pods’.

-The Dream Director is also a new tool for sleep science and clinical applications which raises questions about the rules of interaction and boundaries of science and art.
+With some clinical applications The Dream Director had the potential to be used in sleep science which raises questions about the rules of interaction and boundaries of science and art.